telerik/blazor-docs/components/form/formitems/buttons.md

 ### How to add a Reset (Clear) button to the form

-You can provide a standard [TelerikButton]({%slug components/button/overview%}) to allow the user to clear the contents of the editors in the Telerik Form.
+You can provide a standard [Telerik UI for Blazor Button]({%slug components/button/overview%}) to allow the user to clear the contents of the editors in the Telerik Form.
 See the code and its comments for some more details.

 ````CSHTML
 @* Add a Clear Button to the Telerik Form.
 We also add a Submit button *@